Death of Alexander the Great: Prophecy of Calanus

 Calanus was likely to be a Hindu Naga sadhu, whom Greeks called gymnosophists.
 He had accompanied the Greek army back from Punjab, upon request by Alexander.
 He was 73 years of age at that time.
 However, when Persian weather and travel fatigue weakened him, he informed Alexander that he would rather die than live disabled.
 He decided to take his life by self-immolation.
-Alexander tried to dissuade him from doing so but upon the insistence of Calanus, Alexander relented and the job of building a pyre was entrusted to Ptolemy (son of Seleucus).
+Alexander tried to dissuade him from doing so but upon the insistence of Calanus, Alexander relented and the job of building a pyre was entrusted to Ptolemy.
 The place where this incident took place was Susa in 323 BC.
-Calanus is mentioned also by Alexander's admiral, Nearchus and Chares of Mytilene.
+Calanus is mentioned also by Alexander's admiral, Nearchus, and Chares of Mytilene.
 He did not flinch as he burnt to the astonishment of those who watched.
 Before immolating himself alive on the pyre, his last words to Alexander were "We shall meet in Babylon".
 Thus he is said to have prophesied the death of Alexander in Babylon.
 At the time of the death of Calanus, Alexander, however, did not have any plan to go to Babylon.
-No one understood the meaning of his words "We shall meet in Babylon".
-It was only after Alexander fell sick and died in Babylon, that the Greeks came to realize what Calanus intended to convey.

 Causes

 According to historical accounts, Alexander's body began to decompose six days after his death.
 Proposed causes of Alexander's death include alcoholic liver disease, fever, and strychnine poisoning, but little data support those versions.
-According to the University of Maryland School of Medicine report of 1998, Alexander probably died of typhoid fever (which, along with malaria, was common in ancient Babylon).
-In the week before his death, historical accounts mention chills, sweats, exhaustion and high fever, typical symptoms of infectious diseases, including typhoid fever.
-According to David W. Oldach from the University of Maryland Medical Center, Alexander also had "severe abdominal pain, causing him to cry out in agony".
-The associated account, however, comes from the unreliable Alexander Romance.
 According to Andrew N. Williams and Robert Arnott, in his last days Alexander was unable to speak, which was due to a previous injury to his neck during the Siege of Cyropolis.
+Other retrodiagnoses include noninfectious diseases as well.